-Posted by Helen Jones on Saturday, October 27, 2018 Under: Guest Motorcycle Articles
+Posted by Helen Jones on Saturday, October 27, 2018 Under: Motorcycle Riding Skills

 Never drive if you are not a licensed motorcycle driver.
 This is first, and foremost in my list of safe motorcycle riding practices.
 You see, when you are a licensed driver, one way or the other, you must have gone through the necessary trainings and tests to ensure that you are qualified to drive a motorcycle.

 Here's a rundown of my motorcycle-riding safety tips:

 2. Wear a motorcycle helmet every time you ride a motorcycle, either as the driver or as the passenger.

 3. Wear appropriate clothing.
 Motorcycle jacket, motorcycle gloves, and motorcycle googles are highly recommended.